A look at what's next for gay marriage in US

 Nov.
 07, 2014

-WASHINGTON (AP) — A decision by a panel of federal judges to uphold anti-gay marriage laws in four states has created a split among the nation's appeals courts and made it very likely that the Supreme Court will review the same-sex marriage issue.
+WASHINGTON (AP) — A decision by a panel of federal judges to uphold anti-gay marriage laws in four states has created a split among U.S. appeals courts and made it very likely that the Supreme Court will review the same-sex marriage issue.

 But it is unclear whether the matter will reach the justices in time for a decision in June.

-Lawyers for same-sex couples in Kentucky, Michigan, Ohio and Tennessee said they plan to ask the high court to reverse Thursday's 2-1 ruling from a panel of the 6th U.S. Circuit Court of Appeals in Cincinnati.
+Lawyers for same-sex couples in the states of Kentucky, Michigan, Ohio and Tennessee said they plan to ask the high court to reverse Thursday's 2-1 ruling from a panel of the 6th U.S. Circuit Court of Appeals in Cincinnati.

-That court found that nothing in the Constitution gives same-sex couples a right to marry.
+That court found that nothing in the U.S. Constitution gives same-sex couples a right to marry.

 It was the first time an appellate court ruled in favor of state bans since a Supreme Court decision struck part of the federal anti-gay marriage law.
 Most courts have taken that decision to mean states cannot forbid same-sex unions.